Alumni of the CNF program may take any of the above electives. New documentation must be completed and submitted to the program.

 This elective is a course in reading and writing poetry, and how those pursuits intersect with and influence the writing of nonfiction prose.

-In this course we will explore the many forms an essay can take.
-We’ll start by looking briefly at the familiar (or personal) essay and then delve into the more experimental forms of the lyric essay.
-We’ll closely examine examples of each form, including flash, segmented, braided, and hermit crab essays.
-We’ll also do a lot of writing, starting with a series of generative prompts for each form and ending with a draft of a lyric essay in the form(s) of your choice.
-Students will leave with a new understanding of the lyric essay as well as new work.
+This course explores the many forms an essay can take.
+It begins by looking briefly at the familiar (or personal) essay and then delves into more experimental forms of the lyric essay.
+Students will closely examine examples of each form, including flash, segmented, braided, and hermit crab essays.
+There is also a great deal of writing, starting with a series of generative prompts for each form and ending with a draft of a lyric essay in the form(s) of the student’s choice

 CNF 625.
 Research and Reporting | 3 credits

-In this course, students learn skills to conduct in-depth research, interviews, and reporting.
-They also will explore strategies for weaving data and other information into narrative and organizing materials.
+In this course, students learn skills to conduct in-depth research, interviews, and reporting for works of literary journalism and other nonfiction forms.
+They also will explore strategies for weaving data and other information into narrative or other forms, organizing materials, and using interviews to help define character portraits.
 This course does not contain a writing component.

 CNF 633.
 The Book Proposal | 3 credits

-In this elective, students build a book proposal under the one-on-one supervision of a literary agent or editor with publishing experience.
+In this elective, students build a book proposal under the one-on-one supervision of a faculty member who is also a literary agent or editor with publishing experience.

 CNF 635.
 Reported Memoir | 3 credits